-2290 The term metadata reflects that this information is "about" the documents.
-The purpose of wellspecified document metadata is to enable a uniform mechanism for Document Consumers to locate clinical documents of interest much in the way a card catalog in a library helps readers find the book they want.
+The term metadata reflects that this information is "about" the documents.
+The purpose of wellspecified document metadata is to enable a uniform mechanism for Document Consumers to locate clinical documents of interest much in the way a card catalog in a library helps readers find the book they want book they want.

-This section addresses the high-level data model in which the metadata is registered and against which queries of the XDS registry are performed.
+This section addresses the high-level data model in which the metadata is registered and against which queries of the XDS Document Registry are performed.
 Then it presents the specific attributes that may be registered and used to filter the document entries of the registry.